- Hourly rate £36

 My oldest is 88 years old and has been learning with me since 1990!
 He was my dentist since being a boy and while I was sitting in his chair having my teeth inspected one day, he asked me if I wanted to teach him the flute!
 I couldn't reply at the time but I hate to think what might have happened if I had refused!
 (Only joking Mike!)

 I have lots of students of all ages.
 One adult student who started from scratch 3 years ago, has had no previous knowledge of music and is making great progress.
 She has already passed Grade 4 with distinction and soon to take Grade 5.
 Another student I am teaching is a T4 paraplegic adult.
 He wasn't sure whether he would be able to take up the flute with his paralysis but there's no problem and he is doing really well, having passed his Grade 2 exam recently.
-Amongst some of my other adults who are Grade 8 or above, one has already taken a diploma.
+Amongst some of my other adults who are Grade 8 or above.
+One has already taken a diploma, another has been awarded a 1st in her BA Hons final recital at Leeds University.
 Some have been learning for many years and still love their lessons!
 (So I'm told!)

 You have been an absolute wonderful tutor and your love for the flute and kindness has made every lesson enjoyable, not to mention your warm sense of humour.
 It's not often I leave a lesson of ANYTHING chuckling to myself!
 Your encouragement has really been invaluable in motivating me to try again & AGAIN for that perfect embouchure.
 But you've actually taught me much more than how to play the flute, you've actually helped me to truly appreciate and understand music in ITSELF!
 You're a brilliant teacher.